Tsawwassen/E-Commerce/README.md

 ### Create frontend interface

 ## Post Weekend Project Comment
+Decided to do a second weekend on this, and adding a Paypal integration, the email confirmation, and then continuing to update the app with new 'features' as I learn new things.

 ## Motivation
 Learnt some new skills in July / August (async/await, promisses, Array.map), and I wanted to make a larger weekend project using these tools when the scenario come up